So with that, these are the questions I ask myself when I am writing out our cycles.

 - Is nutrition discussed?
 No matter how hard you workout, if you are not eating properly then you will never see the results you truly desire.

 - Nutrition is my second best skill - I can help you with whatever goal you are looking for in any shape you want to take it, Paleo, 80/20, macro, add mass, loose fat - I will do everything in my power to address your body and the nutrients to help you.

 - Do they post their programming online for everyone to see?
-If a CrossFit truly is confident in their programming then they will allow everyone to see it.
+If a CrossFit box is truly confident in their programming then they will allow everyone to see it.
 If an excuse is used that they do not want anyone to steal it, therefore it is hidden, then they most likely have no idea what they are doing.
 CrossFit is not rocket science.
-There area ton of gyms out there posting workouts.
+There are a ton of gyms out there posting workouts.